 Bed down in luxury at the Six Senses, both the views and the rooms are divine.

-I cannot rave enough about the food at DOC.
+I cannot rave enough about the food at DOC, the sister restaurant to DOP in Porto I mentioned earlier in this guide.
 Chef Rui Paula turns out absolutely incredible contemporary Portuguese dishes in an idyllic setting on the banks of the Rio Douro.
-Don’t miss it.
+Don’t miss it.Â

-Portugal Itinerary Day 3: Lisbon
+Portugal Itinerary Days 3-4: Lisbon

-It’s time to move on to the next stop in your one week in Portugal itinerary.
+It’s time to move on to the next stop in your Portugal itinerary.
+Our destination?
+Lisbon, Portugal’s beautiful and surprisingly laid back capital.

-I’ve visited Lisbon time and time again and it never fails to make me love it just that little bit more.
-Perhaps that’s why I’ve written so many articles about it, including this one on the best places to visit in Lisbon.
+I’ve visited Lisbon time and time again and it never fails to make me love it just that little bit more…

-Relatively affordable, delicious food (wear stretchy pants) and a buzzing nightlife – it’s the cool kid that everyone can’t help but like.
+Relatively affordable, delicious food (wear stretchy pants) and a buzzing nightlife – it’s the cool kid that everyone can’t help but love.
+It’s also where you’re going to be spending the next three days, so settle in and enjoy the ride.

-Sidecar Tour of Lisbon
+Hop on a Sidecar Tour of Lisbon

 You know how I said that I liked to take a walking tour when I visited a new city.
 Scrap that.
 I took this vintage sidecar tour when I was in Lisbon and it was some of the most fun I had in the city.

-Toot toot, beep beep
+Toot toot, beep beep!

-Who doesn’t love whizzing around the city tucked into the sidecar of a vintage motorbike with a cooler than cool Lisboeta dude telling you about all the secret spots, bags of history and taking you to the best panoramic points in the city.
+Who doesn’t love whizzing around the city tucked into the sidecar of a vintage motorbike with a cooler than cool Lisboeta dude telling you about all the secret spots, bags of history and taking you to the best panoramic points in the city?
+It was 100% one of the highlights of my Portugal itinerary.Â

 I’m not going to lie, I basically rave about this tour to anyone I know that is visiting Lisbon, and right now, that includes you.